Building and Remodeling - Advice for Homeowners

 Lansing, MI 48909

-· Check on consumer complaints.
-In addition to checking with the Bureau of Commercial Services for current licensing status and any past disciplinary actions against licensed builders, contact the Better Business Bureau that serves your area and the Attorney General's Consumer Protection Division for a complaint history.
+- Check on consumer complaints.
+In addition to checking with the Bureau of Professional Licensing for current licensing status and any past disciplinary actions against licensed builders, contact the Better Business Bureau that serves your area and the Attorney General's Consumer Protection Division for a complaint history.

 With regard to builders, consumers should be aware that both 1) their right to bring a legal action against the builder; and 2) the Department of Licensing & Regulatory Affairs' authority to initiate a proceeding against a builder are limited if the contract requires the consumer to submit to alternative dispute resolution.